KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/part_1_setup.md

 If you start typing the name of a folder or file, hit tab and it will autocomplete.

 Above if you had typed `cd tri` and then hit tab it would have completed to `cd trivia-api` for you!
   {% endhint %}

+4. Download and install [Postman](https://www.getpostman.com/apps).
+Select the Download button in the section for your Operating System (Mac or Windows).

+  {% hint style='danger' %}
+Cloud9 users instead of downloading Postman you'll need to use the [Chrome extension](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).
+  {% endhint %}

 ## package.json